How many emails actually produce a great amount of CTR or sales?

 - Add a countdown timer to encourage the reader to take action in situations like new product launches to get a pre-booking

-- Introduce artificial scarcity of supply to create urgency in the mind of your customer, telling them you have limited stock on hand
+- Introduce artificial scarcity of supply to create urgency in the minds of your customers, telling them you have limited stock on hand

 - Sometimes running flash sales campaigns can be an effective way to make a great deal with your customers where they will feel the need to run to your store.